 Ford is another legacy automaker making efforts to fully-integrate over-the-air software updates into its fleet… slowly but surely.
-Last year, Ford began equipping its designed vehicles with OTA capabilities.
-This includes its new Mustang Mach-E and the upcoming 2022 F-150 electric.

 According to Ford’s website, its new platform keeps current EV software running until the new version is ready for activation.
 Additionally, Ford claims this is something that no other vehicle can do today.

 General Motors (GM)

 General Motors first introduced OTA tech in 2009 by performing over-the-air updates through OnStar and in-vehicle infotainment.
 In late 2019, GM introduced what it calls its Vehicle Intelligence Platform (VIP).
 VIP now enables GM to send OTA updates to nearly every vehicle control module, not just infotainment.

 Just recently, GM also announced a new software platform called Ultifi, that will build on top of VIP to provide more frequent and seamless OTA updates.

 The new platform works by separating key software from VIP’s hardware to simplify the OTA process, enabling GM to provide more robust updates and cloud-services to customers.